Wolfsauge/async_summarize/README.md

 # async_summarize
 An asynchronous summarization script.

-This script will attempt to summarize file.txt using the parameters defined in config.yaml and prompt.yaml.

-If the input is too long, it will be split recursively, with overlap using [LangChain](https://www.langchain.com).
+This script summarizes the input file using a large language model API.
+If the input exceeds the context of the LLM, it will be split using the [LangChain](https://www.langchain.com) [RecursiveTextSplitter](https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/recursive_text_splitter) class.

-The LangChain text splitter class leverages Huggingface transformers fast tokenizer and batched tokenization features to improve performance.
-It maintaints compatibility with the OpenAI API.
+The LangChain text splitter class leverages Huggingface transformers [PretrainedTokenizerFast](https://huggingface.co/docs/transformers/fast_tokenizers) and batched tokenization features.

-The httpx `httpx_max_connections` and `httpx_max_keepalive_connections` parameters allow to control the number of simultaneous HTTP connections towards the API.
+The Python [httpx](https://www.python-httpx.org/) module manages the concurrency towards the API via the `httpx_max_connections` and `httpx_max_keepalive_connections` parameters and the [OpenAI Python Library](https://github.com/openai/openai-python/).

 # Approach